zentyal/zentyal/docs/en/user/pdc-howto.rst

 =======================================

 You may need user groups in your domain.
-To create a group, in the left menu select Groups -> Add group.
+To create a group, in the left menu select `Users and Groups -> Groups`.
 You will be asked for a group name and an optional commentary.